gustavokei/gc-dportal-caps/README.md

 // modify .env as needed
 npm install
 npm start
-// visit localhost:3000
+// visit localhost:4000
 ```

-Your server should now be running on [localhost:4000](http://localhost:4000/).
+Your server should now be running on [localhost:4000](http://localhost:4000/)
+You can try accessing [localhost:4000/api/all](http://localhost:4000/api/all) to see if it is working

 ## .env file configuration